JoshiiSinfield/go-helpers/README.md

 A selection of helper functions for go that I find myself using frequently.

 Currently available for
-S3
+* S3
-Session
+* Session
-STS
+* STS
+* aws-lambda-go events helpers
+* Terratest Terraform options

 Will be adding more as I need/create them